confluentinc/getting-started-guides/spring-boot/README.md

 ---
 seo:
   title: Apache Kafka and Spring Boot - Getting Started Tutorial
-  description: Step-by-step guide to building a Spring Boot client application for Kafka
+  description: A quick guide to getting started with Apache Kafka and Spring Boot: Learn how to produce and consume messages from a Kafka cluster and configure your setup with examples.
 hero:
   title: Getting Started with Apache Kafka and Spring Boot
   description: Step-by-step guide to building a Spring Boot client application for Kafka